fketelaars/IIDR-UE-ReplaceChar/README.md

 ## Configuration
 In most scenarios you will need to perform a couple of configuration tasks:
 - Update the configuration properties in the UEReplaceChar.properties file
+- Add the user exit and its configuration file to the classpath of the CDC *source* engine in case you want to use the derived expression user exit UEReplaceCharDE
-- Add the user exit and its configuration file to the classpath of the CDC target engine
+- Add the user exit and its configuration file to the classpath of the CDC *target* engine in case you want to use table level user exit UEReplaceChar

 ### Setting the configuration properties
 Update the `UEReplaceChar.properties` file with your favourite editor and specify the characters which you want to have replaced and their replacement value (`replaceCharacters`).
 When running the user exit for the first time, you may also want to set the `debug`property to `true` to add additional logging to the CDC traces.